chris1111/Wireless-USB-Adapter/README.md

 </details>

 ### For macOS Catalina 10.15
-- Working with SIP Enable but you need the Gatekeeper disable
+- Update 17 Oct 2019 ➣ Working with SIP Enable but you need the Gatekeeper disable

 - See my new video on macOS Catalina
 ## Follow every steps in the Video ⬇︎